 MMV, a not-for-profit public-private partnership, is dedicated to reducing the malaria burden in disease-endemic countries with the discovery, development and delivery of new, effective and affordable antimalarial drugs.
 Our vision is a world in which these innovative medicines will cure and protect the vulnerable and under-served populations at risk of malaria, and help to ultimately eradicate this terrible disease.

-MMV's internship programme offers the opportunity to work in one of MMV's departments (Research & Development, Access & Product Management, Business Development, External Relations, Communications & Advocacy, and Finance) in Geneva.
-While competition for positions is high, MMV welcomes students and graduates as interns and fellows, particularly those with an interest in public health.
+MMV's internship programme offers the opportunity to work in one of MMV's departments (Research & Development, Access & Product Management, Business Development, External Relations, Communications & Advocacy, Finance and Human Resources) in Geneva.
+While competition for positions is high, MMV welcomes students and graduates as interns, particularly those with an interest in public health.
 These positions tend to be from 6 months to 1 year.

 What do you gain as an intern?